smartcar/python-sdk/README.md

 All exceptions will be of type `smartcar.SmartcarException` with the... exception of missing client credentials.
 Navigate below to `AuthClient` for more details.

+Upon a vehicle rate limit error, see `SmartcarException.retry_after` (seconds) for when to retry the request.

 Check out our [API Reference](https://smartcar.com/docs/api/?version=v2.0#errors) and [v2.0 Error Guides](https://smartcar.com/docs/errors/v2.0/billing) to learn more.